sn-satyendra/HtmlTable/README.md

-# React Component Library
+# React component library boilerplate
-A simple project to create and document a react component library.
+A simple boilerplate to create and document a react component library using storybook.

 ## Usage